RubyLichtenstein/Domain-Layer-Modeling/README.md

 # Domain layer design with RxJava, Kotlin and Kategory.

-#### This project is about what kotlin and RxJava can give us in context of modeling domain use cases and error system in clean architecture.
+#### This project is about what kotlin and RxJava can give us in context of modeling domain use cases and error system in clean architecture approach.

-Its not an introduction or the basics of clean architecture if you not familiar with clean architecture I recommend to start with this great posts.
+And intended for those who familiar with clean architecture if you not familiar with the concept I recommend to start with this great posts.

 1. https://github.com/android10/Android-CleanArchitecture
 2. http://five.agency/android-architecture-part-4-applying-clean-architecture-on-android-hands-on/

-Lets remember of the befits of CleanArchitecture (focus on domain layer)
+Lets remember of the befits of CleanArchitecture (focusing on domain layer)

 * Keeping the code clean with single responsibly principle.
 * Isolation between layers: domain, data and presentation.
 * Domain should be independent of framework with inversion of control principle.
 * Since the domain is independent of framework it easy to share code between platform and allow tests run faster

 #### Modeling Use Cases With RxJava
 Use case can be one of the reactive types and may have parameter.

 ##### Rx reactive types
 * Observable
 * Single
 * Maybe
 * Completable
 * Flowable

 #### Examples